 If you're making something at home and feel confident about using these materials, give it a try!
 With the right needle and some patience, you might be able to get it to work.

 If you're sending your shirts off to MemoryStitch, please do not send in materials that are extremely difficult to work with.
-If you have an item that isn't listed here, feel free to call us and ask!
-Maybe we haven't used it before, but we'd love to give it a try!
+If you have an item not listed here, feel free to contact us and ask!
+Maybe we haven't used it before, but we'd love to try it!

 Sign up to be the first to receive new content!